Go Backpacking

 Michael Jackson officially passed away in 2009, but he's still alive in our hearts, and Munich!

-Promenadeplatz was supposed to be in honor of a composer named Orlande de Lassus (he has his statue there), but since 2009, it's a memorial to Michael Jackson.
+Promenadeplatz was originally named in honor of the composer Orlande de Lassus (he has a statue there), but since 2009, it's a memorial to Michael Jackson.

 BMW Museum in Munich